About This Breed

-To learn more about Beagles and to meet other Beagle lovers, check out our Beagle Crazy group in the community!
+To learn more about them and to meet other Beagle lovers, check out our Beagle Crazy group in the community!

 The Beagle has a small, well-proportioned body with big brown eyes and long ears which fold over.
 Its tail, meanwhile, is long, skinny and pointed.

 The Beagle has a gentle manner.
-Some may even say a Beagle never meets anyone it doesn't like.
-In fact, it gets along well with kids and other animals
+Some may even say these dogs never meets anyone they doesn't like.
+In fact, they get along well with kids and other animals

-Being that it is a hound, the Beagle will howl and bark quite frequently.
+Being that it is a hound, Beagles will howl and bark quite frequently.